-In mobile first design the website layout is first designed with the smaller screens in mind then moving onto bigger screens.
-The mobile first approach helps create better user experience for mobile users.
+In mobile-first design, the website layout is first designed with the smaller screens in mind then moving onto bigger screens.
+The mobile-first approach helps create a better user experience for mobile users.

-The mobile first approach also helps increase the page speed on mobile browsers and make the website navigation seamless.
+The mobile-first approach also helps increase the page speed on mobile browsers and makes the website navigation seamless.

 What is responsive design?

-- In mobile first approach the mobile is the base on which the design is planned.
+- In the mobile-first approach, the mobile is the base on which the design is planned.
 Whereas in responsive design it is a desktop-first approach with the main focus given to the device screen size, orientation and platform.

 - Mobile-first design helps in making the pages load quicker on mobile and reduce white space from the page.
 Whereas responsive design will have longer page load times and unnecessary white space in between elements on smaller screens.